Skip to main content

 If your Function Health report shows a high Lp(a), do not panic, but do act.
 Lp(a) is mostly inherited, and we cannot change it directly.
 We focus on lowering every other risk factor, like ApoB and blood pressure, more proactively.

-If your ApoB is high but your LDL looks normal, your standard lab is hiding the real risk.
-ApoB counts the actual particles that drive plaque.
-We treat the ApoB number, not the falsely reassuring LDL.
+If your ApoB is high but your LDL looks normal, your standard lab is hiding your risk.
+ApoB counts the particles that drive plaque, so that is the number we treat, even when the LDL looks reassuring.

 Function Health, InsideTracker, and SiPhox all sell direct-to-consumer lab panels.
 Function Health offers the broadest list, InsideTracker leans toward fitness markers, and SiPhox uses at-home finger-stick collection.
 None of them include prescribing or imaging.